code-and-effect/effective_test_bot/README.md

 Please check out [Effective TestBot Capybara-Webkit branch](https://github.com/code-and-effect/effective_test_bot/tree/capybara-webit) for more information using this gem with Capybara Webkit and Rails < 5.1.

+This is now targetting and tested on Rails 6.0.0.rc1 but I think Rails 5.2 is fine too.

 ## Getting Started

 First, make sure your site is using [devise](https://github.com/plataformatec/devise) and that your application javascript includes [jQuery](http://jquery.com/) and rails' [jquery_ujs](https://github.com/rails/jquery-ujs).